The Step by Step Process to Planning the Perfect Wedding

 Don’t forget this essential step!
-Every state has different laws regarding wedding licenses so be sure to research beforehand so you everything will be in order when the big day comes.
+Every state has different laws regarding wedding licenses so be sure to research beforehand so that everything will be in order when the big day comes.

 Confirm Details with Vendors

-A week or so before the wedding, reach out to all your vendors to make sure they know where to be when and to tie up any lose ends.
+A week or so before the wedding, reach out to all your vendors to make sure they know where to be when and to tie up any loose ends.